Internal Medicine Pediatrics Residency FAQs

 Are there opportunities for international medicine?

 Yes.
 Many faculty members at UMMS are involved with providing care and performing research overseas and welcome residents to join them for electives.
 Some recent resident experiences included clinical opportunities in Latin America, Africa, Haiti and South Asia.
 Funding to support international electives is available through the Medicine and Pediatrics departments.
-Starting in 2012, the Med-Peds Residency instituted a Med-Peds Global Health Track.
+Starting in 2012, the Med-Peds residency instituted a Med-Peds Global Health track.
 This track was developed in coordination with faculty from the Center for Vaccine Development and the Institute of Human Virology.

 Are there moonlighting opportunities for residents?